cv4ppl/face-checkin/README.md

 ### Easy run

-open the project fold and execute this command
+open the project fold and execute this command, visit localhost:8848/upload to test the upload function.

 ```
 python run.py